lblod/frontend-worship-decisions/README.md

 # frontend-public-decisions

-Frontend of the Toezich ABB application
+Frontend of the Public decisions application